AndyLiu314/A-Shiny-Cow/README.md

 of the cow.

 **Uncompleted Steps:**
-Unfortunately, due to time constraints, I was not able to perfectly implement Phong reflection or Shading.
-However, I did my best to implement a Phong lighting model that uses per-fragment lighting.
-To help with my implementation, I used examples from within the textbook and lectures to write and modify code for my vertex and fragment shaders.
-This is something that I would like to later return to and try to implement as I do find it very interesting.
+Unfortunately, due to time constraints, I was not able to implement a spotlight for my scene.
+I wanted to focus more of my attention on the shading and lighting as I found that to be more interesting and useful to learn.

-**Note**
-I also did not start the spotlight implementation